Beijing Subway rolling stock: Manufacturers

 From the subway's inception to 2003, all Beijing subway trains were manufactured by CNR Changchun Railway Vehicles Co.
 Ltd. All rolling stock on Lines 2, 5, 6, 9, 10, 13, 15, Yizhuang line, Capital Airport Express and some of Line 1, 14, 16, and Yanfang line stocks are produced by CNR Changchun.
 However, CSR Qingdao Sifang Co., Ltd. has recently produced rolling stock for the Beijing subway.
 CSR Sifang produced all the trains for Lines 4, 8, Daxing, Changping, Daxing Airport Express and some of Line 1, 14, 16, and Yanfang line.

 The Beijing Subway Rolling Stock Equipment Co.
 Ltd., a wholly owned subsidiary of the Beijing Mass Transit Railway Operation Corp., provides local assemblage, maintenance and repair services.
 It has also made trains for line 7, Batong, and Fangshan lines.

 History

 First Generation

 In the 1960s to mid-1970s, the Beijing Subway used DK2 and DK3 models made in Changchun.
 The DK stands for diandong keche or electrically-operated passenger car.
 These models and their derivatives, the DK3G, DK20, DK16A, BD1 and BD2 are classified by the Beijing Subway as the first generation.
 In recent decades, the Beijing Subway Rolling Stock Equipment Co. refurbished the DK16A and DK20 models, which remained in use well into the first decade of the 21st century.
 The refurbished DK16AG trains entered into service on Line 2 in 2005.

-Pyongyang Metro DK4 cars

-During the opening of Line 13 some ex-Pyongyang Metro Changchun DK4 cars were used until the new order of cars replaced them.